-While these are all valid for one or more of the zones in the Gondwana Link program, we need to further define them.
+While these are all valid for one or more of the zones in the Gondwana Link program, and useful as broad goals, if we are to focus on these we need to further define them, tease out the implications of these strategies and be much better able to define the critical elements involved.
+Some of that work may lead to a substantial revision of some strategies.
 How large do the patches need to be?
 What are the sensitive areas that might need buffering?
 Where are corridors and stepping stones needed?
 What are the key species interactions that we need to maintain and how do we do that?